rocketmlhq/sciml/README.md

 - Run the tutorial notebook one cell at a time.
 If you are not familiar with Jupyter notebook please google for a relevant [tutorial](https://www.youtube.com/watch?v=CwFq3YDU6_Y)
 <img width="1751" alt="Screen Shot 2021-11-14 at 2 12 04 PM" src="https://user-images.githubusercontent.com/7530528/141700618-3b5f9de1-755f-496a-b47a-37757b9d99ac.png">

+## FAQ

+1. My tutorial screen is stuck at _Please Wait Jupyter Compute is not started yet_ for more than 5 minutes.
+What do I do?
+_There is a delay in creating  containers when new nodes are being added to Azure Kubernetes cluster.
+A new node creation and downloading Docker images can take up to 10 minutes.
+If it takes more than 15 minutes, please ping us on slack._